 - getting a spectrogram of a song using the Fourier transform,

-- creating fingerprints for the recorded sample: finding the frequency peaks in the spectrogram, grouping them to the target zones and pairing with anchor points
+- creating fingerprints for the recorded sample: finding the frequency peaks in the spectrogram, grouping them to the target zones, and pairing them with anchor points

 - matching the fingerprints from the unknown sample against a set of fingerprints derived from the music database.